 WELCOME FROM PRINCIPAL

 It is my pleasure to welcome you to our website and introduce you to St. John the Evangelist (SJE) Elementary School.
-We are a parish, Catholic preschool (age 4) and elementary school (K-8) for girls and boys.
+We are a co-ed Catholic preschool (age 3-4) and elementary school (K-8) supported by St. John the Evangelist Parish.
 We welcome students of all faiths and beliefs.
-At St. John the Evangelist School we seek to live out the Gospel message through our service to one another and to the larger community.
+At St. John the Evangelist School, we seek to live out the Gospel message through our service to one another and to the larger community.
 We are ever thankful for the support of the parishioners, parents, priests, and the Immaculate Heart of Mary Sisters in sustaining the school’s mission to integrate Catholic philosophy with academic excellence.

 We believe that parents are the primary educators of their children.
 Therefore, our intent is to assist them in this mission by helping children develop their potential and intellectual curiosity through a flexible, challenging, and diversified curriculum.
 We guide the children to appreciate the uniqueness of themselves and others and to celebrate the diversity in our school and beyond.
 We encourage students to recognize their responsibility to apply Catholic values to the problems of today’s society and to reach out to those in need in their local and global communities.